sablier-labs/v1-docs/protocol/introduction.md

 stream a movie on Netflix or a song on Spotify, so you can stream tokens by the second on Sablier.

-If you're a developer, head over to the [guides](./guides/getting-started) section or check the [technical reference](./technical-reference/streams).
+If you're a developer, head over to the [guides](./guides/getting-started) section or check the [Contracts](./contracts/non-constant-functions) section.
 Conversely, if you're just interested in learning more about Sablier from a non-technical standpoint, head over to our [FAQ](/protocol/faq/basics).

 :::info